Exceptional service through safe, reliable, cost-effective electric service and programs.

 - Submitting recommendations to the CVEACF Board for annual contributions

 The committee typically meets twice; one meeting is organizational and the second is to review scores and outline funding recommendations.
-Meetings take place in September and/or October, and are determined by the availability of the members.
+Meetings take place in September/October, and are determined by the availability of the members.

 This is known to be a fun, interesting, and informative committee.